Sempervirens Fund: History

 For over two years, the Sempervirens Club members campaigned for the creation of a state redwood park in the Santa Cruz Mountains.
 Skillful lobbying by Hill, Santa Clara College (now Santa Clara University) President Father Robert Kenna, S.J., San Francisco attorney D.M.
 Delmas, and Harry Wells, editor of the San Jose Mercury News, convinced the California Legislature to pass a bill in 1901 allowing for the creation of the park.
-In 1902 the efforts of the Sempervirens Club paid off; the state acquired 3,800 acres of ancient redwood forests in Big Basin for the people of California — preserving coast redwoods for the first time anywhere.
+In 1902 the efforts of the Sempervirens Club paid off; the state acquired 3,800 acres of ancient redwood forests in Big Basin for the people of California—preserving coast redwoods for the first time anywhere.
 California Redwood Park, later named Big Basin Redwoods State Park, was the first park established in California in the current state park system.

 The Sempervirens Club continued to work to protect other redwood forest lands adjacent to Big Basin.
-The club envisioned the establishment of a much “greater park” that substantially expanded the boundaries of Big Basin.
-Their goals included acquiring the privately owned parcels within the natural boundaries of the Big Basin area and extending the park westward to the coast so that Big Basin would become, in the words of Andrew P. Hill, “one great playground for the people of California and the world.”
+The club envisioned the establishment of a much "greater park" that substantially expanded the boundaries of Big Basin.
+Their goals included acquiring the privately owned parcels within the natural boundaries of the Big Basin area and extending the park westward to the coast so that Big Basin would become, in the words of Andrew P. Hill, "one great playground for the people of California and the world."

 By 1968, Big Basin Redwoods State Park was indeed a great recreation area that received high public use.
 More than 7,000 campers had been turned away the previous year for lack of room.
 At the same time, the area was being threatened with severe ecological damage from subdivision and development on over 750 acres of private land in key locations within the boundaries of the Waddell Creek watershed.
 Recognizing that Big Basin would remain threatened unless the greater regional ecology was preserved, a group of local conservationists, including Tony Look, Dorothy Varian, Howard King, George Collins, and Doris Leonard, joined together to work toward protecting the entire Waddell Creek watershed and establishing a new state park at Castle Rock, 14 miles northeast of Big Basin.
 The group renewed the charter of the original Sempervirens Club and changed the name to Sempervirens Fund to reflect its new emphasis as a fundraising organization.
-Castle Rock State Park was successfully completed in 1968.
+Castle Rock State Park was completed in 1968.
 In 1976, the fund acquired 1,600-acre Rancho del Oso at Waddell Beach, preserving the Waddell Creek watershed and transferring the property to expand Big Basin Redwoods State Park.